 - Subjectivity: There may be certain discretionary judgments and subjectivity involved as adjustments to current values is not so simple as it is a dynamic thing in itself

-- Merely Theoretical: The concept of inflation accounting is considered to be more of theoretical appeasement as there may be the possibility of certain window dressing as per the whims and fancies of individuals owing to the subjectivity involved
+- Merely Theoretical: The concept of inflation accounting is considered to be more of theoretical appeasement as there may be the possibility of specific window dressing as per the whims and fancies of individuals owing to the subjectivity involved

-- Though the method of inflation accounting may be of use to the firm it is not necessarily so for the income tax authorities as they refuse this method owing to low acceptance in the community
+- Though the method of inflation accounting may be of use to the firm, it is not necessarily so for the income tax authorities as they refuse this method owing to low acceptance in the community

-Since they are represented in monetary value and currency/money fluctuates on a regular basis, it becomes necessary that a method such as inflation accounting serves its purpose by enabling the financial statements to reflect such true and fair value accordingly.
+Since they are represented in monetary value, and currency/money fluctuates on a regular basis, it becomes necessary that a method such as inflation accounting serves its purpose by enabling the financial statements to reflect such true and fair value accordingly.
 This method thus ensures that there will be no significant deviations on the part of the business.